Kiryowa Kiwanuka

-Kiryowa Kiwanuka Nsumikambi Mugambe, commonly known as Kiryowa Kiwanuka, is a Ugandan lawyer, businessman and politician who serves as the Attorney General of Uganda in the Ugandan Cabinet.
-He was appointed to that position on 8 June 2021, replacing William Byaruhanga, who was dropped from cabinet.
+Kiryowa Kiwanuka Nsumikambi Mugambe, commonly known as Kiryowa Kiwanuka, is a Ugandan lawyer, businessman and politician who serves as the Minister of Defence and Veteran Affairs in the Ugandan Cabinet.
+He was appointed to that position on 26 May 2026, replacing Jacob Marksons Oboth.
+He previously served as the Attorney General of Uganda from 8 June 2021 to 25 May 2026.

 Early life and education

-Kiwanuka was born in Uganda circa 1972.
-His father, the late Jimmy Mugambe Kiwanuka was a Ugandan lawyer.
+Kiwanuka was born in Uganda circa 1973.
+His father, the late Jimmy Mugambe Kiwanuka, was a Ugandan lawyer.
 His late paternal grandfather, Jolly Joe Kiwanuka, was a Ugandan politician who was murdered by dictator Idi Amin in the early 1970s.

-Kiryowa spent his early childhood in Nairobi, Kenya, where the family lived in political exile, before returning to Uganda in 1980.
+Kiwanuka spent his early childhood in Nairobi, Kenya, where the family lived in political exile, before returning to Uganda in 1980.
 He attended Budo Junior School for his elementary school.
-He then transferred to Kings College Budo for his O-Level studies.
+He then transferred to King's College Budo for his O-Level studies.
 For his A-Level education, he studied at Makerere College School.
 In 1993, he was admitted to Makerere University, Uganda's oldest and largest public university, to study law.

-Kiryowa Kiwanuka graduated from Makerere University, with a Bachelor of Laws degree.
-He then attended the Law Development Centre, graduating with a Diploma in Legal Practice.
-He was admitted to the Uganda Bar in 1997.
-Later, he was awarded the degree of Master of Laws in Petroleum Law and Policy by the University of Dundee in Scotland.
+Kiwanuka graduated from Makerere University in 1996 with a Bachelor of Laws (LLB) Honours degree.
+He then attended the Law Development Centre from 1996 to 1997, graduating with a Post-Graduate Diploma in Legal Practice.
+He was formally admitted to the Uganda Bar in 1998.
+In 2017, he was awarded a Master of Laws (LLM) degree with Merit in Petroleum Law and Policy by the University of Dundee in Scotland.

 Career

-Prior to his current appointment, Kiwanuka was a founding Partner of K and K Advocates & Solicitors Uganda, a privately owned Kampala law firm.
-On 8 June 2021, he was appointed Attorney General of Uganda.
+Kiwanuka began his legal career as a legal associate at Mulira & Co.
+Advocates.
+On 28 September 2001, he co-founded Kiwanuka and Karugire Company Advocates (now known as K&K Advocates), serving as a founding partner for two decades.
+During his tenure in private practice, he specialized in commercial litigation, corporate arbitration, energy, and infrastructure law.
+He accumulated extensive experience arguing high-stakes cases before Uganda's national courts of judicature and the East African Court of Justice (EACJ), representing both state and non-state entities, while also serving as an advisory technical resource and negotiator across the African continent.

+On 8 June 2021, Kiwanuka entered public service when he was appointed Attorney General of Uganda, succeeding William Byaruhanga, at which point he took a formal sabbatical from K&K Advocates.
+He served as the government's chief legal advisor until 25 May 2026.
+On 26 May 2026, President Yoweri Museveni reappointed him to the cabinet as the Minister of Defence and Veteran Affairs, replacing Jacob Marksons Oboth.

+Kiwanuka holds numerous domestic and international professional memberships and credentials.
+He is an active member of the Uganda Law Society (ULS), the East African Law Society (EALS), the International Bar Association (IBA), and the Association of International Petroleum Negotiators (AIPN).
+He is also a member of the Chartered Institute of Arbitrators (CIArb), a certified Insolvency Practitioner under the Ugandan Insolvency Act of 2011, a Notary Public, and a Commissioner for Oaths.